kubernetes/kubernetes/docs/user-guide/secrets.md

 You can package many files into one secret, or use many secrets, whichever is convenient.

+See another example of creating a secret and a pod that consumes that secret in a volume [here](secrets/).

 ### Manually specifying an imagePullSecret
 Use of imagePullSecrets is desribed in the [images documentation](images.md#specifying-imagepullsecrets-on-a-pod)